cdktf/cdktf-provider-vsphere/docs/dataVsphereVirtualMachine.python.md

 The firmware interface to use on the virtual machine.
 Can be one of bios or efi.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.6.1/docs/data-sources/virtual_machine#firmware DataVsphereVirtualMachine#firmware}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.7.0/docs/data-sources/virtual_machine#firmware DataVsphereVirtualMachine#firmware}

+---

+##### `folder`<sup>Optional</sup> <a name="folder" id="@cdktf/provider-vsphere.dataVsphereVirtualMachine.DataVsphereVirtualMachine.Initializer.parameter.folder"></a>

+- *Type:* str

+The name of the folder the virtual machine is in.

+Allows distinguishing virtual machines with the same name in different folder paths

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.7.0/docs/data-sources/virtual_machine#folder DataVsphereVirtualMachine#folder}

 ---